 Standard deduction increase

-Curious about the 2021 standard deduction rate?
-Take a look at the table below to get the standard deduction, for each filing status, from years 2017-2021.
+Curious about changes to the standard deduction rate?
+Take a look at the table below to get the standard deduction, for each filing status, from the years 2020 – 2022.

 How to use a withholding tax table: Example